Jimmie's Chicken Shack: Koch Records (2004–2008)

-Solo projects (1992–current)
+Solo projects (2002–current)

 Jimi Haha started a band in 2002 called Jarflys.
 They put out a record called Anonymous.
 They continue to play in Annapolis.
 They have never had a band practice.
-The band is Jimi on guitar and vocals, Bryan Ewald on guitar, Noel White (Aidan Ewald currently) on drums and Larry Melton on bass.
+The band is Jimi on guitar and vocals, Bryan Ewald on guitar, Noel White (Aidan Ewald currently) on drums, and Larry Melton on bass.
 It was released on Fowl Records.
-Jimi Haha put out his first solo cd under the name Mend The Hollow in December 2016.
-The record was produced by Jim Wirt who produced J.C.S.'s Bring Your Own Stereo and was mixed by Tom Lord-Alge and mastered by Robert Ludwig.
-All of the odd numbered songs were recorded live in a few hours by the members of Jarflys.
-The even numbered songs were tracked with Gingerwolf on lap steel, Dominic Fragman on drums and Jim Wirt on bass and keyboards.

-www.mendthehollow.com It was released on Fowl Records.
+Jimi Haha put out his first solo CD under the name Mend The Hollow in December 2016.
+The record was produced by Jim Wirt, who produced J.C.S.'s Bring Your Own Stereo and was mixed by Tom Lord-Alge and mastered by Robert Ludwig.
+All of the odd-numbered songs were recorded live in a few hours by the members of Jarflys.
+The even-numbered songs were tracked with Gingerwolf on lap steel, Dominic Fragman on drums and Jim Wirt on bass and keyboards.
+It was released on Fowl Records.

-Reunion (2021–current)
+Still Rocking (2021–current)

-When playing live the band will be performing as a 5-piece but will continue on as a 4-piece on dates that Island has overlapping shows with his other band, CandleBox.

-"2econds" is the bands most recent studio record.
-Featured players are Jerome Maffeo, Christian Valiente, Island Styles and the record reintroduced Matt Jones, after playing with the band Cowboy Mouth from New Orleans for several years.
-The album was produced by Jim Wirt at Superior Sound in Cleveland Ohio.
-The LP was released October 25, 2022 under the Fowl Records name.
+2econds is the band's most recent studio record.
+Featured players are Jerome Maffeo, Christian Valiente, Island Styles (now with the band Candlebox).
+The album was produced by Jim Wirt at Superior Sound in Cleveland, Ohio.
+The LP was released October 25, 2022, by Fowl Records.
+Matt Jones, after playing with the band Cowboy Mouth from New Orleans for several years, rejoined the band to make it a 5-piece live line-up.
+Bryan Ewald, from the bands Jarflys and Starbelly as well as being the guru for Paul Reed Smith Guitars YouTube demos, joined the band with Island Styles' departure.
+The band did a national tour with Everclear and Marcy Playground in the fall of 2024 and are working on plans for some cool chickenshit in 2025.
+J.C.S. released "P.T.S.E.
+Live", a live version of their "Pushing The Salmanilla Envelope" record, in 2024 and "B.Y.O.S.
+Live", a live version of their "Bring Your Own Stereo" record, in early 2025.